nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/start-customizing-the-nuxeo-platform/getting-started-with-nuxeo-generator.md

 3. Update the dependencies:

-    1. If you are using IntelliJ IDEA:
+    * IntelliJ IDEA
         In IntelliJ IDEA, click on **Import Changes** in the Maven's popup.

-    2. If you are using Eclipse:
+    * Eclipse

-        In a terminal:
+        1. In a terminal:

         ```bash
         $ mvn eclipse:eclipse
         ```

-        In Eclipse, then right-click on the project and click Refresh (F5).
+        2. In Eclipse, then right-click on the project and click Refresh (F5).

 4. You get something like this for the operation, in `src/main/java`: